lsmucassi/js_full_course/README.md

 The script tag can be used in the head part of the html or in the body, depending on when you want your code to load.
 Include it in the head if you want it to be rendered on load and include it in the body if you want it to load after everything.

 ###### 2.3 Javascript commenting style
-use /* */ for multiple lines
+use /* */ for multiple lines.
-e.g
+e.g:
 `/* many
     many
     many
     lines */
 `
-and // for single lines
+and // for single lines.
 `
 // One line
 `